London Deserves More Than A Weekend

 People dressed impossibly well while pretending not to care.

-And somehow, despite being one of the biggest cities in the world, certain parts still feel strangely intimate.
+Despite being one of the largest cities in the world, parts of London still feel strangely intimate.

-It’s the kind of city that makes you want to walk everywhere even when your feet are completely destroyed.
+It's the kind of place that makes you want to keep walking, even after your feet start protesting.

 That was the first thing I noticed.